clayball/nector/README.md

 data.

-If you make frequent changes to NECTOR (which is expected), you will want to run `$ make` to take care of everything for you.
+If you make frequent changes to NECTOR (which is expected), you will want to run `$ make run` to take care of everything for you.

     Note: The makefile will not activate or deactivate your virtualenv.
           If you plan on using one, you must do so manually.